 -The Account Number is a required field.
 If you do not map this field in the configurator file, you will get the message "The bank account field is missing from this format ID."
 It has to be mapped somewhere in the file.
 If you do not want it in the file at all, you can get around this by mapping the field in the configurator file, but then you can go to the Checkbook setup and blank out the Account Number, as it is not a required field in the Checkbook Setup window.
 This will produce a blank field on the SafePay output file, and get past the system limitation as a required field for SafePay.

-Note - Microsoft Dynamics GP Support will provide consulting services for an additional charge for those who want to have SafePay set up for them.
+Note - Setting up your Safepay for you is considered a consulting service, which is a billable expense.
 For more information on consulting services, call the Microsoft Dynamics GP Support @ 1-888-477-7877 or log an e-mail support request for them at http://www.microsoft.com/dynamics/support/default.mspx.

 This article was TechKnowledge Document ID: 19398